-- 14.6.51 Plaice are found on all UK coasts, normally located on sandy substrata, as well as gravel and mud, and are frequently observed on sand patches in rocky areas (Tappin et al., 2011). - 14.6.52 Female plaice usually mature at four to five years old, whereas males typically become sexually mature at two to three years of ages (Heessen and Rijnsdorp, 1989).
+- 14.6.52 Plaice are found on all UK coasts, normally located on sandy substrata, as well as gravel and mud, and are frequently observed on sand patches in rocky areas (Tappin et al., 2011). - 14.6.53 Female plaice usually mature at four to five years old, whereas males typically become sexually mature at two to three years of ages (Heessen and Rijnsdorp, 1989).
 Plaice generally spawn between January and April, at depths of between 20 m and 40 m, with up to 500,000 eggs being released.
 Spawning grounds in the North Sea with high concentrations of egg production include Southern Bight and eastern Channel, whilst further north on the east coast of the UK, spawning is less intense (Ellis et al., 2012).

-Coastal and inshore waters of the North Sea however, represent important nursery areas (Kuipers, 1977) although the study area is recognised by Ellis et al. (2012) as being only a low intensity nursery ground for plaice.
+Coastal and inshore waters of the North Sea however, represent important nursery areas (Kuipers, 1977) although the Study Area is recognised by Ellis et al. (2012) as being only a low intensity nursery ground for plaice.
 Following spawning, plaice reach their peak densities in May, and in June and July older fish tend to migrate offshore, whilst juveniles remain in the intertidal zone until autumn (Kuipers, 1997).
-The planktonic larvae stage lasts four to six weeks, following which plaice settle on sandy substrates within nursery grounds. - 14.6.53 Plaice usually feed during the day although during spawning periods adults do not feed at all (De Clerk and Buseyne, 1989).
+The planktonic larvae stage lasts four to six weeks, following which plaice settle on sandy substrates within nursery grounds.
+Fine sandy sediments allow juveniles to bury themselves and hide from predators (Heessen et al., 2015).

+- 14.6.54 Plaice usually feed during the day although during spawning periods adults do not feed at all (De Clerk and Buseyne, 1989).
 Adult plaice will often eat polychaete worms and bivalve molluscs, but also feed on small crustaceans, such as amphipods, mysids, and small shrimp (De Clerk and Buseyne, 1989).
-The diet of plaice larvae usually consists of pelagic tunicates although copepods, algae and bivalve post-larvae are also consumed (Ryland, 1964).

-- 14.6.54 Plaice is an important commercial species in the North Sea, with estimated landings of plaice of 50,783 tonnes being reported by ICES (ICES, 2019d).
-In the ICES rectangle 38E8, plaice represented 3% of the total landed weight (tonnes) of all fish species caught from 2013 to 2017, with the main fishing technique used being demersal trawling and seine netting (MMO, 2018).
+The diet of plaice larvae usually consists of pelagic tunicates although copepods, algae and bivalve post-larvae are also consumed (Ryland, 1964). - 14.6.55 Plaice is an important commercial species in the North Sea, with estimated landings of plaice of 50,783 tonnes being reported by ICES (ICES, 2019d).
+In the ICES rectangle 38E8, plaice represented 3% of the total landed weight (tonnes) of all fish species caught from 2013 to 2017, with the main fishing technique used being demersal trawling and seine netting (MMO, 2018a).
 In Environment Agency TraC surveys in the River Tees, plaice was recorded in both the middle and lower reaches of the River Tees but not in the upper reaches.
 The highest relative abundances were recorded in the middle reaches, with 4,741 fish caught across all surveys (compared to 2,248 individuals in the lower reaches).
-Plaice was recorded as present in most years and represented 9% and 21% of the total proportion of fish species found in the lower and middle reaches, respectively. - 14.6.55 In the North Sea, the typical length frequency distribution is dominated by two peaks, corresponding with age groups 1 (~100 mm) and 2 (~200 250 mm), the latter being the more dominant (ICES, 2006f).
-In the River Tees, the lengths frequency distribution showed only one peak from 40 100 mm, the mean length being 79 mm (± std. = 39 mm) (Diagram 14B-22).
+Plaice was recorded as present in most years and represented 9% and 21% of the total proportion of fish species found in the lower and middle reaches, respectively. - 14.6.56 In the North Sea, the typical length frequency distribution is dominated by two peaks, corresponding with age groups 1 (~100 mm) and 2 (~200 250 mm), the latter being the more dominant (ICES, 2006f).
+In the River Tees, the lengths frequency distribution showed only one peak from 40 100 mm, the mean length being 79 mm (± std. = 39 mm) (Figure 14B-26).
 The smallest recorded length was 13 mm, recorded in 2014 whilst the largest size recorded size was 418 mm, which was caught in 2007.

-Diagram 14B-22: Size classes (mm) (based on total length (mm)) measured for plaice (Pleuronectes platessa) in Environment Agency (2019a) TraC surveys in the River Tees.
+Figure 14B-26: Size classes (mm) (based on total length (mm)) measured for plaice (Pleuronectes platessa) in Environment Agency (2019a) TraC surveys in the River Tees.
 Data has been presented for the first 95% of fish counts.